lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

  | CertificateAlternatives |
  +-------------------------+
 ~~~
-{: #fig-single-attester-with-path title="Use Case 2: Single Attester with Certification Path."}
+{: #fig-single-attester-with-path title="Case 2: Single Evidence Bundle with Certificate Chain."}

+### Case 3 - Multiple Evidence Bundles each with Complete Certificate Chains

 In a Composite Device, which contains multiple Attesters, a collection of Evidence
 statements is obtained.
 In this use case, each Attester returns its Evidence together with a
-certification path.
+certificate chain.
 As a result, multiple EvidenceBundle structures, each carrying
 an EvidenceStatement and the corresponding CertificateAlternative structure with the
-certification path as provided by each Attester, are included in the CSR.
+certification chain as provided by each Attester, are included in the CSR.
 This may result in certificates being duplicated across multiple EvidenceBundles.
 This approach does not require any processing capabilities
 by a Lead Attester since the information is merely forwarded. {{fig-multiple-attesters}}